Nodedb

 Key Features

-• Unified storage for vector, graph, document, columnar, KV, array, full-text search
+• Multi-model storage (relational, vector, graph, document, columnar, key-value, full-text, array, CRDT)

 • Vector search with HNSW + PQ index